gravitational/careers/challenges/systems-intern/challenge.md

 > What version of Go should I use?
 What dependency manager should I use?

 Unless specified in the requirements, pick the solution that works best for you.

 # Tools

-This task should be implemented in Go, C++, Rust or Java and should work on 64-bit Linux machines.
+This task should be implemented in Go, C++, Rust, or Java and should work on 64-bit Linux machines.

 # Timing